Political positions of Theodore Roosevelt: Square Deal

-New Nationalism
+New Nationalism and judicial review

-According to the Theodore Roosevelt Association and Encyclopedia Britannica, Theodore Roosevelt's strong belief in social justice is embodied in his proposals for a "New Nationalism".

-The central issue he argued was government protection of human welfare and property rights, but he also argued that human welfare was more important than property rights.
-He insisted that only a powerful federal government could regulate the economy and guarantee justice, and that a President can succeed in making his economic agenda successful only if he makes the protection of human welfare his highest priority.
+In 1910, Roosevelt embodied his strong belief in social justice in his proposals for a "New Nationalism."
+He believed that human welfare was more important than property rights.
+He insisted that only a powerful federal government could regulate the economy and guarantee justice, and that a president can succeed in making his economic agenda successful only if he makes the protection of human welfare his highest priority.
+In terms of politics, his ideas were eagerly endorsed by progressives in the West, and denounced by conservative Republicans in the East.
+This was frustrating to Roosevelt who realized the Republican Party must unite in order to win the presidency.